-Low: West Nile fever is present.
+Low: Unmitigated health risk to U.S. personnel was low with seasonal transmission (April-November).
 The disease is maintained by the bird population and transmitted to humans via mosquito vector.
 Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands can occurred.
-This disease is associated with a Low risk estimate.